madsbuch/blog/_posts/2016-10-27-proving-stuff-in-haskell.md

 $$

-Now we have a mathematical object, a propositional claim, for which we can check if it has an inhibitor.
+Now we have a mathematical object, a propositional claim, for which we need to support that it has an inhibitor.
 We know from the Peano axioms that syntactical equivalence satisfies reflexivity, symmetry, and transitivity.
 Henceforth we have an inhibitor.